griptape-ai/ComfyUI-Griptape/README.md

 ### July 10, 2024

 * Updated to work with Griptape v0.28.0
+* Image Description node now can handle multiple images at once, and works with Open Source llava.
 * Fixed tool, config, ruleset, memory bugs for creating agents based on update to v0.28.0
 * **New Nodes** Added WebSearch Drivers: DuckDuckGo and Google Search.
 To use Google Search, you must have two API keys - GOOGLE_API_KEY and GOOGLE_API_SEARCH_ID.